palantir/atlasdb/docs/source/miscellaneous/doc/adr/0013-write-cassandra-tombstones-and-sentinels-with-a-fresh-cassandra-timestamp.md

 we know that a fresh timestamp will be at least that (since timestamps aren't given out twice).

 Timestamps for existing values are not changed, so a major compaction may be necessary before one begins to reap the benefits of better tombstone droppability.
+This may be especially relevant for larger tables that are marked as `appendHeavyAndReadLight()` (because these use the `SizeTieredCompactionStrategy`) and also for heavier users in general (there may be several `-1` timestamps in SSTables that are not frequently compacted, and thus an issue).

 ## Consequences